micro-nova/AmpliPi/docs/QUICK_START.md

 ## Try it out!

-Now that the AmpliPi unit is powered on, its time to play with it.
+Now that the AmpliPi unit is powered on, it is time to play with it.
 Let's see what it can do:

 1. Go to [amplipi.local](http://amplipi.local/0) (Android and Windows 7 users will need to specify the ip address found on the unit's display).
 You should now be connected to AmpliPi's mobile friendly website.
 Please note that an https connection to the AmpliPi is not currently available since certificates have to be managed on a per-unit basis.
 1. Pick a source, using the selector.
 The `Beatles Radio - internetradio` comes preconfigured (needs an internet connection).